Lithium phosphate: Synthesis and structure

-The low-temperature polymorph (β-Li_{3}PO_{4}) crystallizes as an orthorhombic crystal with the space group Pmn2_{1}.
-If heated to above 500 °C, it converts to another polymorph, γ-Li_{3}PO_{4}.
+The low-temperature polymorph (β-Li3PO4) crystallizes as an orthorhombic crystal with the space group Pmn2_{1}.
+If heated to above 500 °C, it converts to another polymorph, γ-Li3PO4.

 Hazards

 Health

 Large doses of lithium phosphate may cause dizziness, and sometimes, kidney damage.
 According to some reports, dehydration, weight loss, and thyroid disturbances can occur due to high exposure of lithium ions.
 Nervous system defects, including slurred speech, blurred vision, sensory loss, and convulsions may also occur.